A topic from the subject of Biochemistry in Chemistry.

 Transcription

 Transcription is the process of copying DNA into RNA (Ribonucleic Acid).
-RNA is a single-stranded molecule that is similar to DNA, but it has a different sugar molecule and one of the nitrogenous bases (uracil) is different from DNA.
-During transcription, RNA polymerase binds to the DNA and separates the two strands.
-RNA polymerase then synthesizes a new RNA molecule by adding RNA nucleotides that are complementary to the DNA nucleotides.
-The resulting RNA molecule is a copy of the DNA sequence and it carries the genetic information to the next step.
+RNA is a single-stranded molecule that is similar to DNA, but it has a different sugar molecule (ribose instead of deoxyribose) and uracil (U) replaces thymine (T) as a nitrogenous base.
+During transcription, RNA polymerase binds to a specific region of the DNA called the promoter.
+It then unwinds the DNA double helix and synthesizes a new RNA molecule by adding RNA nucleotides complementary to the DNA template strand.
+The resulting RNA molecule, often messenger RNA (mRNA), carries the genetic information to the ribosome for translation.

 Translation

-The processes of DNA, transcription, and translation are essential for the proper functioning of cells and organisms.
+The processes of DNA replication, transcription, and translation are essential for the proper functioning of cells and organisms.
+Errors in any of these processes can lead to mutations and potentially serious consequences.

 DNA Replication, Transcription, and Translation Experiment